What is Measles?

 Children with measles often feel miserable and may miss school, with loss of appetite, diarrhea, and sensitivity to any light.

 The rash usually appears about 14 days after a person is exposed.
-The rash spreads from the head to the trunk to the lower extremities.
-Patients who have compromised immune systems do not always develop the rash.
+The rash spreads from the head to the trunk to the lower body.
+Patients who have compromised immune systems do not always develop a rash.

 Prevention

 In the US, 2 doses of the MMR vaccine are recommended for children.
-Infants normally get their first measles vaccine between 12 and 15 months followed by another shot between 4 and 6 years.
-However, CDC recommends that any baby as young as 6 months old who will be traveling internationally should get a vaccine before leaving the US, followed by 2 additional doses later.
+Infants normally get their first measles vaccine between 12-15 months followed by another dose between 4-6 years.
+However, CDC recommends that any infant as young as 6 months old who will be traveling internationally should get a vaccine before leaving the US, followed by 2 additional doses later.

-Adolescents (preteens and teens) who were not previously vaccinated should get 2 doses (with at least 28 days between doses); those who only received 1 dose previously should get the second dose.
+Adolescents (preteens and teens) who were not previously vaccinated should get 2 doses (with at least 28 days between doses); those who only received 1 dose previously should receive a second dose.

 All adults born in 1957 or later who have not been vaccinated or have not had measles should be vaccinated.
-If you are not sure whether you have been vaccinated, it is safe to get another measles vaccine.
+Those vaccinated between 1963-1968 may have received a measles vaccine that was found to be less effective.
+If you are not sure whether you were vaccinated, it is safe to get another measles vaccine.

-The only people who should not get measles vaccine are those who are immunocompromised or pregnant.
-Talk to a healthcare professional to find out if you should get vaccinated.
+The only people who should not get measles vaccine are those who are immunocompromised or pregnant, or those who have had an allergic reaction to previous vaccine (rare, ~1 in a million).
+Talk with a trusted healthcare professional to find out if you should get vaccinated.

 Treatment

-There is no specific antiviral drug available to treat measles.
+There are no specific antiviral drugs approved to treat measles.
 The goal of medical care is to relieve symptoms and address complications such as bacterial infections.
-Severe measles cases among children, including those who are hospitalized, may be treated with vitamin A.
+Severe measles cases among children who are hospitalized may be managed with vitamin A under the supervision of a healthcare professional to help reduce chances of death from measles.
+It is important to note that vitamin A should only be administered by a licensed healthcare professional after a measles diagnosis, as part of supportive care, not as a cure.

 Related Resources